How to Generate More Website Traffic

 • Keep an eye on your competitors.
 Learn from what they're doing and do something they may have missed.

-To boost traffic to your website you need brand recognition.
-You earn this, at least in part, by being active and engaged in your community.
+To boost traffic to your website, you need Inbound Marketing.
+You earn this, at least partly, by being active and engaged in your community.
 Implement an engagement strategy by participating in Facebook group discussions in your niche, answering questions on public forums, and interacting with your followers on social media.

-We'd be remiss if we didn't bring this desire for increased web traffic back to basics.
-Namely, research.
-In fact, this quest for increased traffic is an example of where you should use the 80/20 rule.
-Spend 80% of your time researching and figuring out how to promote your content or actually distributing that content and spend 20% actually writing the content.
-Of course, the quality of your writing is important, but no matter how good it is it won't help your traffic if it's not where people will find it.
+We'd be remiss if we didn't bring this desire for increased web traffic back to basics—namely, research.
+This quest for increased traffic exemplifies where you should use the 80/20 rule.
+Spend 80% of your time researching and figuring out how to promote your content or distributing that content and spend 20% writing the content.
+Of course, the quality of your writing is essential, but no matter how good it is, it won't help your traffic if it's not where people will find it.

-When you've identified something that works, put a lot of energy into getting as much traffic as possible before that channel doesn't work for you any longer.
+When you've identified something that works, put a lot of energy into getting as much traffic as possible before that channel no longer works for you.

 In other words, aim for depth on a few strategies rather than trying a large number of strategies in a more cursory way.